 The Thule Urban Glide series can be used with infant carriers or with the brand's signature bassinet attachment, sold separately, and only available in some markets.
 For infant carriers, separate adapters are available for purchase, including Maxi-Cosi car seats, Chicco car seats, and a universal adapter, which will work with Graco and Britax car seats.

 If you are serious about running, then you should seriously consider the Thule Urban Glide.
 The aerodynamic and lightweight design, along with the adjustable handlebar designed to be pushed with one hand, are all game-changers if speed is the name of your game.

 Chariot Cross - Single Stroller

-If the Chariot Cross looks different, that’s because it is different.
-It’s designed as a multi-sport trailer that can be pulled like a bike trailer or even on skis, but it can also be used for jogging.
+If the Chariot Cross looks different, that's because it is different.
+It's designed as a multi-sport trailer that you can pull like a bike trailer or even on skis, but you can also use it for jogging.